sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 Well, here's how I see it - and y'all should feel free to tell me how wrong I am.
 "Infrastructure Automation" in Chefspeak translates to "Configuration Management" when you're talking about endpoints.
 Which translates into those wonderful things called Configuration Profiles on the Mac.

-The beauty of config profiles on a Mac is that in reality, they're just text files, like this one, formwatted as XML:
+The beauty of config profiles on a Mac is that in reality, they're just text files, like this one that sets some Chrome preferences, formwatted as XML:

 ````XML
 <?xml version="1.0" encoding="UTF-8"?>